-In March 2021, in connection with a \$2M securities offering under Rule 506 of Regulation D, we issued convertible promissory notes totaling \$1,100,000 to 15 non-affiliated investors and one affiliated investor, Mr. Ford Fay who is a member of our Board of Directors.
+From March 2021 to June 2021, in connection with a \$2M securities offering under Rule 506 of Regulation D, we issued convertible promissory notes totaling \$2,005,000 to 27 non-affiliated investors and one affiliated investor, Mr. Ford Fay who is a member of our Board of Directors.
 The notes mature two years from the date of issuance, carry an interest rate of 12% per annum, and can be converted into shares of our common stock at \$3.00 per share.
+Mr. Ford Fay acquired one (1) Unit in this offering, which consisted of a \$50,000 principal amount convertible promissory note and a warrant to purchase 25,000 shares of our common stock at an exercise price of \$3.00 per share.